howardCLumi/snapchat/README.md

-## Howard Chi, Snacpchat Applicant!
+## Howard Chi, Snapchat Applicant!

 ## Small Company in LA: Pet Pride Cat Shelter
 I chose to create a website for Pet Pride Cat Shelter in LA because one of my goals is to help stray/abandoned cats!
 I love cats.